Six Various Types of Charts

 Heiken Ashi candle-stick price points are calculated as follows:

-Heikin Ashi charts have less gold whip saw signals because of the delay in calculation of the prices.
+Heikin Ashi charts have less gold whip saw signals because of the delay in calculation of prices.

 Renko Charts